Aug 2023

 Extending our roots

-Our collection of interviews, too, expanded.
+Now, with our feet solidly planted in the ground, we wanted to extend outwards, back into the literary community we had first found a home in.
 Thanks to the work of our Blog Director and General Editor Saturn Browne and author K-Ming Chang, we we published “Liminality and Obsession: a Conversation with K-Ming Chang on CECILIA”: an in-depth interview discussing the novella, seasons of death, and the cunning inspirations Chang drew from pop media.

 With our interviews, we had always hoped to emulate the feeling and insight of a short writing seminar, but without the barrier of cost.